KDE/digikam-doc/menu_descriptions/menu_showfoto.rst

 The Help Menu
 -------------

-See description from :ref:`Main Window <menu_mainhelp>` section.
-Options relevant of database are not presents in Showfoto.
+See description from :ref:`Main Window <menu_mainhelp>` section..
+Database options do not exists here.